3Dickulus/FragM/README.md

 + All motion actions are now scaled to step size, set with shift->wheel or keypad 1-2-3, 5 resets to default
 + fixed Easing Curve Ping Pong Loop bug

-* These came about after collaborating with Matt Benesi
+# These came about after collaborating with Matt Benesi

-* Added special "feedback array" uniform so frag code can get mouse click locations
++ Added special "feedback array" uniform so frag code can get mouse click locations
-* enabled screenTo3D function, read out object XYZ @ mouse pos in status bar tnx M Benesi
++ enabled screenTo3D function, read out object XYZ @ mouse pos in status bar tnx M Benesi
-* enabled MiddleButton (Wheel) click = center view at this location
++ enabled MiddleButton (Wheel) click = center view at this location
-* Shift+Tilde key resets camera to look at origin 0,0,0
++ Shift+Tilde key resets camera to look at origin 0,0,0
-* Shift+Alt+LMB rotates around target
++ Shift+Alt+LMB rotates around target
-* CTRL+LMB record mouse pos and increment feedback array counter
++ CTRL+LMB record mouse pos and increment feedback array counter
-* CTRL+Alt+LMB record mouse pos to feedback array
++ CTRL+Alt+LMB record mouse pos to feedback array
-* CTRL+SHIFT+LMB erase last mouse pos from feedback array and decrement counter
++ CTRL+SHIFT+LMB erase last mouse pos from feedback array and decrement counter
-* added zappa toolbar when all the fedback vars are detected
++ added zappa toolbar when all the fedback vars are detected
-* added zaplock, when checked normal controls are locked out and zap control is enabled
++ added zaplock, when checked normal controls are locked out and zap control is enabled
-* added zap index selection so you can select which zap gets affected by mouse and wheel
++ added zap index selection so you can select which zap gets affected by mouse and wheel
-* added Zap Clr button to reset/clear the feedback arrays
++ added Zap Clr button to reset/clear the feedback arrays

+# Most recent
 + CTRL+MMB sets light pos when using DE-Kn2.frag (uniform vec3 LightPos in frag)
 + fixed Texture Persistence bug (again?)
 + Qt5.4 loads EXR format but doesn't save this format so still need OpenEXR static libs for that